Fact-checked by the onlinepaydaynews.com editorial team

 What Has the CFPB Done About Arbitration Clauses?

 The Consumer Financial Protection Bureau came close to banning mandatory arbitration clauses in 2017, then saw the effort reversed.
 The CFPB finalized a rule in July 2017 that would have prohibited class-action waivers in consumer financial contracts.
-Congress overturned it in October 2017 under the Congressional Review Act — by a single-vote margin in the Senate.
+Congress overturned it in October 2017 under the Congressional Review Act, by a single-vote margin in the Senate.

 Military borrowers have additional protections.
 The Military Lending Act (MLA) prohibits mandatory arbitration clauses in loans to active-duty service members and their dependents, under CFPB military lending guidelines.
+This is the only categorical federal prohibition on arbitration clauses in consumer lending currently in effect.
+Civilian borrowers have no equivalent protection and must rely entirely on opt-out rights and, in rare cases, unconscionability arguments.

 Frequently Asked Questions